 As technology continues to develop, there are becoming more ways to share patient data within your practice. iMessage is one example in particular that has been integrated into medical offices for internal communications between employees.
 While this is a faster way to facilitate conversation, the question becomes: is iMessage HIPAA compliant?

 When it comes to messaging services, such as texting and iMessage, the same HIPAA rules for privacy and security apply to sensitive PHI that is communicated on those media.
-However, Apple does not currently address these HIPAA privacy and security requirements in their iMessage service.
+However, Apple does not currently address iMessage encryption for HIPAA privacy and security requirements in their service.
 There are a number of HIPAA compliant messaging and data storage apps that have been well-known among iPhone and Mac users, but Apple’s iMessage messaging system remains insecure and non-compliant.

 The main takeaway from a HIPAA compliance perspective is that if you send patient data over iMessage, you are putting your practice at risk of a data breach and the potential for serious HIPAA fines.

 Business Associate Agreements are the Law